brett-lashier/AI-TEMPLATE-java-reactive-multi-module/README.md

 ### `*-model`
 - **Packaging:** `jar`
-- **Dependencies:** Must use exact dependencies defined in this project's parent module via `dependencyManagement` AND the same dependencies used in this template's `*-model` module.
+- **Dependencies:** Must use exact dependencies defined in this project's parent module via `dependencyManagement` AND the same dependencies used in this template's `*-model` module with exact versions from parent.
 - **Folder Structure:**
   ```
   src/